how to get free money UK

 If you want to start your own business then can you start it alongside your job to test it out?
 Perhaps you can launch your own business in your spare time and work on it evenings and weekends to ensure it will be a success before leaving the security of your regular income.

 Maybe you have a car restoration hobby you want to turn into a career?
 Maybe you have a blog?
-If you have a blog then you might want to monetize it.
+If you have a blog then you might want to monetise it.
 Start by signing up to blogger networks to find paid blogging opportunities for your blog and make sure it’s a viable option before you quit your job.

 Some businesses take years to get going and make a steady income, or enough income to live on, so try it out first and build it up.